 The Bank uses forward-looking PD estimates that are unbiased and probability-weighted using a range of possible outcomes.
 The PD for each individual instrument is modelled based on historical data and is estimated based on current market conditions and reasonable and supportable information about future economic conditions.
-As at December 31, 2023, the Bank used sophisticated PD methodology using Binary Logistic Regression Model per Loan Product, while as at December 31, 2022, the Bank used simplified PD methodology using Transition Matrix per Loan Product.
-For December 31, 2023, the PD methodology for each relevant portfolio is based on the underlying nature or characteristic of the portfolio, behavior of the accounts and materiality of the segment as compared to the total portfolio segmenting each loan portfolio to PD score bands grouping with 1 as the highest grade and 5 as the lowest grade.
-The Bank's PDs are mainly categorized into the following: (a)
+As at December 31, 2024, the Bank used sophisticated PD methodology using Binary Logistic Regression Model per Loan Product, while as at December 31, 2023 and 2024, the PD methodology for each relevant portfolio is based on the underlying nature or characteristic of the portfolio, behavior of the accounts and materiality of the segment as compared to the total portfolio segmenting each loan portfolio to PD score bands grouping with 1 as the highest grade and 5 as the lowest grade.
+The Bank's PDs are mainly categorized into the following:

-microfinance loans (b) small and medium-size enterprise financing; and (c) personal and consumption loans.
+(a) microfinance loans (b) small and medium-size enterprise financing; and (c) personal and consumption loans.